mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ## MPI modules

- There are OpnMPI modules available on the cluster.
+ There are OpenMPI modules available on the cluster.
 Before building or runrning your MPI programs, load the modules of a `gcc` compiler and an `openmpi` libraries to set up environment varialbes.

  There are two different operations systems (OS) on the cluster: CentOS 7 and Rocky 8.
 For CentOS 7 nodes, load these modules,
 ```